 News

-Blocks
+Blogs

 About

 Oxygen is fundamental for life in the ocean.
 Low oxygen environments occur naturally in some habitats, including oxygen minimum zones, deep basins of semi-enclosed seas or coastal lagoons and coastal upwelling regions.
 They are often associated with highly productive surface waters, where input of nutrients via upwelling, riverine or atmospheric supply fuels production of organic matter, part of which is subsequently respired and thereby consumes oxygen.
 The spatial extent and the severity of low oxygen conditions have increased during the past decades, and there are serious concerns that global warming, together with agricultural run-off and human waste and input of anthropogenic aerosols enhances the deoxgenation of the ocean, which will have extensive impacts on the ocean’s chemistry and ecosystems and eventually also affect human wellbeing.